Pinjasaur/util-js/README.md

 # Util.js website

-This is the website for Util.js, a tiny, simple, and rather idiotic utility library by [@pinjasur](http://twitter.com/pinjasaur).
+This is the website for Util.js &mdash; a tiny, simple, and rather idiotic utility library by [@pinjasaur](http://twitter.com/pinjasaur).